Transaction management system for the casino.

-Slots games often have some type of bonus function or feature.
-Different versions of bonus functions can include scatter, wild and similar, but also bonus courses where the chances of winning are
+Slot games often have some type of bonus function or feature.
+Different versions of bonus functions can include scatters, wilds and similar, but also bonus courses where the chances of winning are

 better than in the basic game.

-The bonus function in slots games where the player moves up from the basic game to a bonus course with free spins, multipliers and other functions that often increase the chance of higher wins.
+The bonus round in slot games is when the player moves up from the basic game to a bonus course which involves free spins, multipliers and other functions that often increase the chance of higher wins.